How I learned to stop worrying and love the Thargoid War Part 2

 The starry expanse above and the looming planet below elongated and shimmered as the Frameshift Drive initiated with a thunderous roar.
 The ship hurtled toward the base, propelled through folded space.
 It was a surreal experience; there was no sensation of momentum, and the earlier G-forces had dissipated.
 The FSD status indicator vanished from the HUD, replaced by an ominous red descent rectangle.

 Realizing my calculations had been off, I abruptly pulled back on the stick, preventing the ship's safety systems from forcibly dropping me out of Supercruise.
-This would have been another scenario I wouldn't have survived – the ship sustaining structural damage from an emergency drop.
+This would have been another scenario I would not survive – the ship sustaining structural damage from an emergency drop.
 My course correction maneuver raised the descent indicator above the red no-go zone on the HUD, and I observed the distance between me and the base swiftly diminishing.
-I willed it to close faster, but my desire had no influence.
-I'd been interdicted by Thargoids during planetary descents before – a rare but perilous predicament.
+I willed it to close faster, but my desire had no effect.
+I'd been interdicted by Thargoids during planetary descents before – a rare but perilous predicament considering my ship's present state.

 At 25 kilometers, I burst out of Supercruise, the planet's atmosphere buffeting the ship wildly as I wrestled with the controls and calculated my final glide angle.
 Due to the overshoot, the base was now behind me.
 I hit the boost button and pulled up on the stick to gain altitude for an Immelman turn, aiming to reorient and face the base.
-Exiting Supercruise within a planet's mass lock radius resulted in the ship being propelled into normal space at an extraordinary speed, beyond its usual capabilities even with boosted thrusters.
-Any attempt to slow down would swiftly squander this speed, leaving the pilot racing at the ship's maximum velocity using standard power levels.
+Exiting Supercruise within a planet's mass lock radius resulted in the ship being propelled into normal space at an extraordinary speed, far beyond its usual capabilities even with boosted thrusters.
+Any attempt to slow down would swiftly squander this speed, leaving me crawling to the base at the ship's maximum normal velocity.

 As I reached the zenith of my turn, my speed was dangerously decreasing.
-I couldn't afford to travel 20 kilometers to the base amidst a sea of Thargoid Scouts at 490 meters per second.
+I couldn't afford to slowboat the 20 kilometers to the base amidst a sea of Thargoid Scouts.
 I frantically spammed the boost button until the Power Distributor funneled enough energy to the Thrusters.
-The sudden burst of speed pressed me into my seat, and I successfully completed the Immelman, barrel rolling and now facing the base.
+The sudden burst of speed pressed me into my seat, and I successfully completed the loop, barrel rolling and now facing the base.

-The base was visible: 14 kilometers, 12 kilometers, 9 kilometers.
+The base was visible now as the HUD ticked off the distance; 14 kilometers, 12 kilometers, 9 kilometers.
 As the ship slowed, the G-forces lessened.
 My heart sank as I witnessed dozens of Thargoid Scouts swarming the base at low altitudes, relentlessly assaulting it.
 In response, I sent an emergency signal, code 7700, to the base.
 A medium-sized landing pad lit up at the far end of the base in acknowledgment.
 I maneuvered my ship in that direction and engaged the boost button once more.
 The base was rapidly approaching: 5 kilometers, 3 kilometers, 2 kilometers.

 As I descended to 1.5 kilometers, I pulled back on the stick and applied reverse thrust.
-My ship's speed plummeted, and a creeping dread seized me as I feared I wouldn't stop in time.
-I toggled switches to lower the landing gear and deploy the cargo hatch, further decelerating my descent.
-The imminent collision felt inevitable, threatening to shatter what remained of my ship.
+My ship's speed plummeted, but a creeping dread seized me as I began to fear I wouldn't stop in time.
+I toggled switches to lower the landing gear and deploy the cargo hatch to further decelerate my descent.
+A collision felt inevitable, threatening to shatter what remained of my ship.
 "Up, up, up!"
 I yelled as I yanked back on the stick, the pressure seemingly causing it to detach from the chair arm.
 My eyes fixed on the altimeter as the ship finally leveled out at 30 meters above the pad.
 The Sensor panel transitioned to the Landing Guidance panel, confirming my precise alignment with the pad's bullseye.

 In disbelief, I began to laugh uncontrollably, my manic joy overtaking the overwhelming terror of the situation.
 The explosion of a building adjacent to my landing pad brought me back to reality.
 Gingerly, I applied a slight downward thrust, easing the ship towards the pad.
 "Easy does it," I murmured to myself.
 I was 20 meters, 15 meters, 10 meters above the pad.
 Two chimes from the ship's computer interrupted my fixation on the altimeter.